antonycc/aws-serverless-wordcount/README.md

-# Serverless lambda example #
+# Serverless Word Count #

-Given a bucket with a create trigger
-and a destination bucket is named in the environment
-When an object is created
+- [x] Given an archive of multiple files to process
+- [x] When the archive is placed in a bucket
-Then the object is copied to the destination bucket
+- [ ] Then the files in the archive are examined
+- [ ] and the words in the sentence fragments are counted in a dataframe
+- [ ] and the data frame is exported to a configured target folder
+- [x] and the processed archive is moved to a configured bucket.

 Running
 =======